Frequently Asked Questions about GitLab merge request handling

 Steps for developers to follow to get a green check mark?

-- Look into the failure as outlined in the first step.
+- Look into the failure as outlined in “A test failed and I don’t understand why”.

 - If the failure is caused by your changes, push a fixed version of the code.
 A new CI run will be automatically created.

-- If the failure reason looks to be unrelated to your changes, the failure
+- If the failure reason looks to be unrelated to your changes, or otherwise

 - If you are not working on a CVE, ask the test maintainer to review the